Does your brand have a unique voice, one that demands attention, that tells a story?

 They go on to offer some specific writing tips.
 These include using active voice over passive, avoiding slang or jargon, and keeping a positive tone throughout.

 They also have detailed instructions depending on the type of content they’re creating or having created.
 Whether it’s a blog, a technical article, or an email, their voice will be consistent.
 However, their style may be tailored slightly for the piece in question.

-A brand like this one may be publishing dozens of blogs per week or sending out hundreds of thousands of emails per day.
+A brand like this one may be publishing handfuls of blogs per week or sending out hundreds of thousands of emails per day.
 Since they have the style guide set up ahead of time, they can ensure their content is streamlined while remaining consistent throughout.

 So when you’re creating guidelines for your own brand voice, consider:

 - Tone: Make sure your style of speaking is understood by the writer ahead of time, so your content always sounds familiar in your readers’ heads.

 - Content Type: Remember there are different content types for a reason.
 A blog may not have the same audience or intent as a video or whitepaper, so create separate guidelines depending on the type of content you’re creating or having created.

 - Examples/Templates: If you want to ensure your tone is really understood, make examples.
 You can also create templates for things like text layout, visual goals, and more.

 Why should you go through all this effort, especially if you don’t have the means to create a high volume of content yourself?
 Because you may have someone else do it for you, and you can help them help you.